rmetzler/bliki/wiki/gossamer/index.md

 * Gossamer nodes in the same broadcast domain discover one another using UDP broadcasts as well as Bonjour/mDNS.

-* Gossamer can generate _locator_ strings, which can be shared "out of band" via email, SMS messages, Twitter, graffiti, etc.
+* Gossamer can generate _locator_ strings, which can be shared “out of band” via email, SMS messages, Twitter, graffiti, etc.

-* Gossamer nodes share knowledge of nodes whenever they exchange messages, to allow the Gossamer network to recover from lost nodes and to permit nodes to remain on the network as "known" nodes are lost to outages and entropy.
+* Gossamer nodes share knowledge of nodes whenever they exchange messages, to allow the Gossamer network to recover from lost nodes and to permit nodes to remain on the network as “known” nodes are lost to outages and entropy.

 ### Locators